ContinuumIO/blz/blz-manual/_sources/persistent-format.txt

 7. And last but not least, the data should be easily 'shardable' for optimal behavior in distributed storage.
-Providing a format that is already 'sharded' by default represents a big advantage for allowing spreading a Blaze object among different nodes.
+Providing a format that is already 'sharded' by default represents a big advantage for allowing spreading a BLZ object among different nodes.

 These points, in combination with a distributed filesystem, and with a system that would be aware of the physical topology of the underlying